CMUSTRUDEL/oss-social-capital-icse2019/README.md

 To run our code, you need to install the Python `pymysql`, `sqlalchemy`, `numpy`, `sklearn`, and `pandas` libraries.
 You also need to have (access to) a MySQL dump of [GHTorrent](http://ghtorrent.org).

+Separately, we also include the [survey instrument](https://github.com/CMUSTRUDEL/oss-social-capital-icse2019/blob/master/survey_instrument.pdf) used in the paper.

 ### Required dependencies: